12 TOEIC Tips to Prepare for Your Listening and Reading Test

 Instead, you’ll need to be able to determine (figure out) the meaning of an unknown word or idiom using context.

-We think it’s best to use a dictionary as little as you can.
-Use a dictionary less and less as you get closer to your test date.
+We think it’s best to use a dictionary less and less as you get closer to your test date.

 In the listening section, since there’s no body language or visual information to help you, you’ll need to focus on two elements: the tone and the verb tenses.
 The tone is not the same as the accent.